HISTORY OF IKARIA

 thick forests.
 Greeks from Miletus colonized Icaria in ca. 750 B.C, probably

-establishing a settlement at Therma then Oenoe (modern day Campos.)
+establishing a settlement at Therma then Oenoe (modern day Kampos.)
 The purpose

 of these Milesian outposts on Icaria were probably to aid Milesian ships on